chaintope/tapyrus-core/doc/tapyrus/getting_started.md

 ## How to get the pre-built binaries?

 Pre-built Tapyrus binaries for the supported platforms namely Linux and Mac os are packaged from version 0.3.0 onwards.
-* v.0.3.0 [TODO:add link]
+You can download from [here - v.0.3.0](https://github.com/chaintope/tapyrus-core/releases/tag/v0.3.0)

-- The package contains all the binaries needed to create a Tapyrus network and release notes.
+- The package contains all the binaries needed to create a Tapyrus network.
 - Binaries for older versions and other platforms need to be built from the source code.
 Please note that they have not been tested and are not guaranteed to work as expected.

 ## How to start tapyrus in regtest mode?